RIOT-OS/RIOT/doc/memos/rdm3.md

 - GNRC: RIOT's default network stack
 - netapi: GNRC's inter-modular communication API
 - IPC: Inter-process communication
-- sock: RIOT's primary API for applications to the network stack
+- sock: RIOT's primary API for network applications
 - POSIX: IEEE-standardized interface for operating systems compatibility
-- socket: POSIX' primary API for applications to the networking architecture of an operating system
+- socket: POSIX' primary API for network applications

 ## 1. Introduction
 At the moment of writing this document there are three APIs of note to have a